ElGonan/carssification_AI/Selection_preprocess_data.md

 <br/>2.
 YOLACT
 <br/>3.
 Mask R-CNN

-### ImageNet Normalization
+### ResNet Normalization
 Both papers [1] [2] mention that the models where trained with ResNet as a backbone.
-Which isn't the same as the normalization 0-1, it's a bit more complex with the next values:
+Which doesn't have the same as the normalization 0-1, it's a bit more complex with the next values:

 mean = 0.485, 0.456, 0.406
  <br/> std = 0.229, 0.224, 0.225